abdalrhmanaboalsoud/HR-management-system/README.md

 - **Rendering Employee Information:** Created a prototype function `empolyeeSalaryAndName` to render each employee's name and gross salary on the home webpage.

+- **Employee Cards:** Introduced a prototype function `employeeCard` to display employee information in separate cards on the homepage.
+Employee images are sourced directly from a public GitHub repository.

 - **Styling:** Styled the webpage using CSS, including a header with navigation links, a main content area, and a fixed footer with social media links and copyright information.

 ## Usage